Bath Iron Works

 Bath Iron Works (BIW) is a major United States shipyard located on the Kennebec River in Bath, Maine, founded in 1884 as Bath Iron Works, Limited.
-Since 1995, Bath Iron Works has been a subsidiary of General Dynamics, which was the fifth-largest defense contractor in the world as of 2008.
+Since 1995, Bath Iron Works has been a subsidiary of General Dynamics, one of the world's largest defense companies.
 BIW has built private, commercial, and military vessels, most of which have been ordered by the United States Navy.

 History

-Bath Iron Works was incorporated in 1884 by General Thomas W. Hyde, a native of Bath who served in the American Civil War.
+Bath Iron Works was incorporated in 1884 on the Kennebec River by General Thomas W. Hyde, a native of Bath who served in the American Civil War.
 After the war, he bought a shop that made windlasses and other iron hardware for the wooden ships built in Bath's many shipyards.
 He expanded the business by improving its practices, entering new markets, and acquiring other local businesses.
 By 1882, Hyde Windlass was eyeing the new and growing business of iron shipbuilding, and it incorporated as Bath Iron Works in 1884.

 On February 28, 1890, BIW won its first contract for complete vessels: two iron gunboats for the Navy.
 One of these 190 ft ships was the Machias, the first ship launched by the company.
 In 1892, the yard won its first commercial contract for the 2,500-ton steel passenger steamer City of Lowell.
 In the 1890s, the company built several yachts for wealthy sailors.